✅ Speak With an Admissions Specialist 24/7

 A visual guide to preventing alcohol misuse, highlighting key strategies.

-It’s important to distinguish between ethanol, which is safe for consumption, and other types of alcohol like isopropanol, commonly known as rubbing alcohol, which is toxic and dangerous if ingested.
+Note: ethanol is safe for consumption, isopropanol is another type of alcohol also known as rubbing alcohol which is toxic and dangerous if ingested.

 Key Takeaways